 In the partnership channel, financial services providers need to ensure they have visibility into whether partners have the relevant licensing, make the necessary disclosures, and don’t include misleading content that breach regulations.
-It becomes all the more imperative that financial companies have full discretion over which brands and types are permitted to refer traffic to them in return for compensation.
-The ability to vet these partnership opportunities from the outset removes the risk of a compliance breach due to a with the incorrect licensing requirements.
-This means they can focus heavily on their approved set optimizing activity to improve overall ROI.
+It becomes all the more imperative that financial companies have full discretion over which partner brands and types are permitted to refer traffic to them in return for compensation.
+The ability to vet these partnership opportunities from the outset removes the risk of a compliance breach due to a partner with the incorrect licensing requirements.
+This means they can focus heavily on their approved partner set optimizing activity to improve overall ROI.

 5. Optimize for Loyalty with Downstream Data

 It is important to define events which are commensurate with objectives (for example, a ‘yearly tenure’ event which identifies loan facilities that have been in place for a year) and having a centralized tracking technology to report through.
-This gives the financial services company as well as the the ability to assess the effectiveness of the ’s efforts to deliver loyal customers.
-Additionally, banks can use a tracked event as a lever to reward partners with a commission contingent upon these goals, again providing them an incentive to adjust their own efforts to target the desired customer profile.
+This gives the financial services company as well as the partner the ability to assess the effectiveness of the partner’s marketing efforts to deliver loyal customers.
+Additionally, banks can use a tracked event as a lever to reward partners with a commission contingent upon these goals, again providing them an incentive to adjust their own marketing efforts to target the desired customer profile.
 Partners may even share a portion of these bonuses with their customers which can also be emphasized in their content (for example, a monetary cashback amount after one year of holding a credit card facility elapses).